avrebarra/avrebarra.github.io/_posts/2023-12-12-learning-notes-monotonic-stack.md

 Welcome to the third post for the series *Learning Notes*.

-Bear with me; there are many things I have to take notes on in this world. *(also, you don't have to read these, though, haha)*.
+Bear with me; there are many things I have to take notes on in this world.

+*(also, you don't have to read these, though, haha)*.

 ## Monotonic Stack Concepts

 For now, it's about monotonic stack.

 So monotonic stack is when we're doing a type of stack that only allows elements in non-decreasing or non-increasing order, facilitating efficient computations related to finding nearest larger/smaller values in a series.

-Monotonic stack is not a data structure because it doesn't store data persistently; instead, it's more like a technique.
-But Stack, is a data structure.
+Stack in itself is a data structure.
+But monotonic stack is not a specific data structure because it doesn't actually store data differently than stack nor enforcing a rule; instead, it's more like a technique.

 ## How It Is Useful